corda/corda/docs/source/tutorial.rst

       override fun verify(tx: TransactionForVerification) {
           // Group by everything except owner: any modification to the CP at all is considered changing it fundamentally. val groups = tx.groupStates<State>() { it.withoutOwner() }

-          // There are two possible things that can be done with this CP.
-The first is trading it.
-The second is redeeming
-          // it for cash on or after the maturity date. val command = tx.commands.requireSingleCommand<CommercialPaper.Commands>()
+          val command = tx.commands.requireSingleCommand<CommercialPaper.Commands>()

    .. sourcecode:: java

       @Override
       public void verify(@NotNull TransactionForVerification tx) {
-          // There are two possible things that can be done with CP.
-The first is trading it.
-The second is redeeming it
-          // for cash on or after the maturity date.
           List<InOutGroup<State>> groups = tx.groupStates(State.class, State::withoutOwner);

-          // Find the command that instructs us what to do and check there's exactly one.
           AuthenticatedObject<Command> cmd = requireSingleCommand(tx.getCommands(), Commands.class);

-We start by using the `groupStates` method, which takes a type and a function (in functional programming a function that takes another function as an argument is called a *higher order function*).
+We start by using the ``groupStates`` method, which takes a type and a function (in functional programming a function that takes another function as an argument is called a *higher order function*).
 State grouping is a way of handling *fungibility* in a contract, which is explained next.
-The second line does what the code suggests: it searches for a command object that inherits from the `CommercialPaper.Commands` supertype, and either returns it, or throws an exception if there's zero or more than one such command.
+The second line does what the code suggests: it searches for a command object that inherits from the ``CommercialPaper.Commands`` supertype, and either returns it, or throws an exception if there's zero or more than one such command.

 Understanding fungibility